Varadkar told McEntee that Woulfe would make ‘good judge’, Dáil hears

 Mr Ó Fearghaíl said that matters related to Cabinet, including a Cabinet memo on the issue, could not be asked about because of Cabinet confidentiality.

-Ms McEntee had previously said the Judicial Appointments Advisory Board (JAAB) recommended one person, Séamus Woulfe, for the position of Supreme Court judge.
+Ms McEntee had previously said the JAAB recommended one person, Séamus Woulfe, for the position of Supreme Court judge.

 She said only one application was made through JAAB, which made the recommendation in March.